siavash-saki/tesspy/README.md

 ## Examples
 The city of "Frankfurt am Main" in Germany is used to showcase different tessellation methods.
-This is how a tessellation objest is built and diffrent methods are called.
-For the tessellation methods which are based on Points of Interests (adaptive squares, Voronoi polygons, and City Blocks), we use `amenty` data from the OpenStreetMap.
+This is how a tessellation object is built, and different methods are called.
+For the tessellation methods based on Points of Interests (adaptive squares, Voronoi polygons, and City Blocks), we use `amenity` data from the OpenStreetMap.
 ```python
 from tesspy import Tessellation
 ffm= Tessellation('Frankfurt am Main')